Divyanka-20/GarmentGrid/README.md

 ## Overview

 **👗 GarmentGrid** is a full-featured clothing e-commerce website built using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
-It offers a seamless shopping experience with user authentication 🔐, dynamic product listings 🛍️, cart management 🛒, coupon codes 🎟️, and order placement ✅.
+It offers a seamless shopping experience with user authentication, dynamic product listings, cart management, coupon codes, and order placement ✅🛒🔐.

-This project showcases my skills in full-stack web development 💻, database integration 🗄️, and responsive UI design 📱.
-It can serve as a foundation for scalable e-commerce platforms 🚀.
+This project showcases my skills in full-stack web development, database integration, and responsive UI design.
+It can serve as a foundation for scalable e-commerce platforms 🚀📱💻.

 ---